IBM/cp4waiops-samples/prereq-utilities/3.1.1_airgap/README.md

-# Install Strimzi version 0.19.0 pre-requisite for Watson AIOps in airgap cluster Bastion mode
+# Install Strimzi for an IBM Cloud Pak Watson AIOps air-gapped installation that uses a Bastion host

-This script can be used to install Strimzi version 0.19.0 as a pre-requisite for installing Watson AIOps in airgap cluster
+This script can be used to install Strimzi version 0.19.0 as a prerequisite for installing IBM Cloud Pak Watson AIOps in an air-gapped environment.

-## Pre-requisite
+## Prerequisite

 * Podman
 * Skopeo
 * Wget

-## Steps
+## Procedure

-1. Make sure you have set these environment variables for the local docker registry where all the strimzi images will be mirrored by the script.
+1. Ensure that you set the following environment variables for the local docker registry that you will use with the script to mirror the Strimzi images.
 ```
 export LOCAL_DOCKER_REGISTRY_HOST=<IP_or_FQDN_of_local_docker_registry>
 export LOCAL_DOCKER_REGISTRY_PORT=443